Here is a collection of frequently asked questions at Voyage, separated by topic.

 Why don't you support SMS customer success directly?

-Our analysis on messages sent and received through the Voyage platform shows that customers send customer service-related responses <0.5% of the time.
-While we do have integrations with major customer service platforms on our roadmap including Gorgias, Kustomer and Zendesk, the following may be helpful in the meantime:
+Our analysis of messages sent and received through the Voyage platform shows that customer service-related responses comprise less than 0.5% of our total message volume.
+However, we do have integrations with several major customer service platforms including Gorgias and Zendesk.
+The following may also be helpful:

-- If you don't have a cell phone that your team uses for SMS support, we recommend working with a provider like Kustomer (kustomer.com) that includes SMS as a contact method for tickets
+- If you don't have a cell phone that your team uses for SMS support, we recommend working with a provider like Kustomer or Zendesk that includes SMS as a contact method for support tickets.

 - Poor reception